btcgear/OpenCart_Bitcoin/README.md

 ### New in version 1.1.0

-Orders are only confirmed (and created in the admin console) once initial payment has been received (0 confirmations).
+* Orders are only confirmed (and created in the admin console) once initial payment has been received (0 confirmations).

 ### New in version 1.1.1

-Adds a cleaner user interface during checkout
+* Adds a cleaner user interface during checkout

 ### New in version 1.2.0

-Checkout UI revamped.
+* Checkout UI revamped.
 Payment information presented in colorbox.
 Payment amount and address are easier to select.

 ### New in version 1.3.0

-Added QR code and URI Click to pay to checkout page.
+* Added QR code and URI Click to pay to checkout page.

+### New in version 1.3.1

+* Checkout page automatically redirects to success page upon payment.
+* All checkout language moved to language file.

 * * *